-The general expectations for students in the College of Nursing are contained in the UTHSC Catalog and CenterScope which are located at: http://catalog.uthsc.edu/.
+The general expectations for students in the College of Nursing are contained in the UTHSC Catalog and CenterScope which are located at: Welcome to the UTHSC Academic Bulletin (Catalog) and CenterScope (Student Handbook).

-NMW students work with a number of faculty, staff and preceptors as a part of their clinical education.
+NMW students work with several faculty, staff, and preceptors as a part of their clinical education.
 There are several official documents that must be executed prior to beginning any clinic assignment.
 You need to note which documents must be completed, by whom and when.